tokio-rs/website-next/content/tokio/tutorial/async.md

 signalled the waker inline.
 Doing so will result in the future being immediately re-scheduled, executed again, and probably not be ready to complete.

-Notice that the contract does not require signalling the waker to imply the future is able to make progress.
-False positives are permitted.
+Notice that you are allowed to signal the waker more often than necessary.
+In this particular case, we signal the waker even though we are not ready to continue the operation at all.
+There is nothing wrong with this besides some wasted CPU cycles.

 ## Updating Mini Tokio